Results May Vary

-Results May Vary is the fourth studio album by American nu metal band Limp Bizkit, released on September 23, 2003, through Flip and Interscope Records.
+Results May Vary is the fourth studio album by American nu metal band Limp Bizkit.
+It was released on September 23, 2003, through Flip and Interscope Records.
 It is the band's only release under the sole-leadership of vocalist Fred Durst after the temporary departure of guitarist Wes Borland, who left in 2001.
 Guitarist Mike Smith of Snot was brought in to replace Borland, although his time with the band was brief, and Durst along with a number of guests ended up handling the majority of the album's guitar work.

-The album differed from Limp Bizkit's established sound up until that point; although the album still featured elements of hip hop and nu metal, it also branched out into other musical styles, including alternative rock, acoustic, funk and jazz.
+Results May Vary differed from Limp Bizkit's established sound up until that point; although the album still featured elements of hip-hop and nu metal, it also branched out into other musical styles, including alternative rock, acoustic, funk and jazz.
 It also featured less rapping and more introspective lyrics related to heartbreak, bullying, and self-pity.
 An alleged affair with Britney Spears by Durst (denied by Spears) during collaborating sessions for her 2003 album In the Zone and resulting rejection by Spears was also cited as an inspiration for some of the album's material.
 To promote the album, music videos featuring high-profile actors were created for "Eat You Alive" and a cover of the Who's "Behind Blue Eyes"; the former featuring Thora Birch and Bill Paxton and the latter featuring Halle Berry.

 Upon its release, Results May Vary peaked at number 3 on the US Billboard 200, selling at least 325,000 copies in its first week of sales.
-While the album still eventually went platinum, both the debut and lifetime sales were still well below prior albums Significant Other (1999) and Chocolate Starfish and the Hot Dog Flavored Water (2000).
-Results May Vary sold at least 1.3 million copies in the United States, and received mainly negative critical reception as well.
-Results May Vary was Limp Bizkit's last studio album released before they went on hiatus for the three years between 2006 and 2009.
+While the album still eventually went platinum, going on to sell at least 1.3 million copies in the United States, both the debut and lifetime sales were still well below prior albums Significant Other (1999) and Chocolate Starfish and the Hot Dog Flavored Water (2000).
+Results May Vary received mainly negative reviews from critics.
+It was Limp Bizkit's last studio album released before they went on hiatus for the three years between 2006 and 2009.